 The respondent has the burden of going forward with and proving by a preponderance of the evidence any mitigating factors that are relevant to a decision to impose administrative actions following a research misconduct proceeding.

-The Associate Dean must, prior to notifying respondent of the allegations, take all reasonable and practical steps to obtain custody of and sequester in a secure manner all research records and evidence needed to conduct the research misconduct proceeding that were not previously sequestered during the inquiry.
+The Assistant Vice President must, prior to notifying respondent of the allegations, take all reasonable and practical steps to obtain custody of and sequester in a secure manner all research records and evidence needed to conduct the research misconduct proceeding that were not previously sequestered during the inquiry.
 The need for additional sequestration of records for the investigation may occur for any number of reasons, including WVSOM’s decision to investigate additional allegations not considered during the inquiry stage or the identification of records during the inquiry process that had not been previously secured.
 The procedures to be followed for sequestration during the investigation are the same procedures that apply during the inquiry.

 The investigation must begin within 30 calendar days after the determination by the VP for Administration that an investigation is warranted.
 The purpose of the investigation is to develop a factual record by exploring the allegations in detail and examining the evidence in depth, leading to recommended findings on whether research misconduct has been committed, by whom, and to what extent.
 The investigation will also determine whether there are additional instances of possible research misconduct that would justify broadening the scope beyond the initial allegations.
 This is particularly important where the alleged research misconduct involves potential harm to human subjects or the general public or if it affects research that forms the basis for public policy, clinical practice, or public health practice.

-The Associate Dean, in consultation with the Vice President for Academic Affairs and Dean, will appoint an investigation committee and the committee chair as soon after the beginning of the investigation as is practical.
+The Assistant Vice President, in consultation with the Vice President for Academic Affairs and Dean, will appoint an investigation committee and the committee chair as soon after the beginning of the investigation as is practical.
 The investigation committee must consist of at least three (3) individuals (must be an odd number) who do not have unresolved personal, professional, or financial conflicts of interest with those involved with the investigation and should include individuals with the appropriate scientific expertise to evaluate the evidence and issues related to the allegation, interview the respondent and complainant and conduct the investigation.
 Individuals appointed to the investigation committee may also have served on the inquiry committee.

 Describes the allegations and related issues identified during the inquiry;